Services we provide

 Pool barrier safety inspections

 Inspections as per the requirements of the Swimming Pools Act 1992.
-Your pool will be assessed as per the criteria of the legislation.
+Your pool will be assessed as per the criteria of the legislation by a registered, fully-insured Swimming Pool Inspector who has been assessing pool barriers in NSW since 2018.

-Once your pool has been assessed we issue the appropriate certificate.
-Details of the inspection shall be entered onto the Swimming Pool Register.
-This is where your pool would have been registered by you or a previous owner.
+Once your pool has been assessed the appropriate certificate shall be issued.
+Details of the inspection shall be entered onto the NSW Swimming Pool Register.
+This is where your pool would have been registered by you or a previous owner, or the local council.
 If there are no issues of non-compliance a 'Certificate of Compliance' shall be issued.
 If there are issues of non-compliance a 'Certificate of Non-compliance shall be issued.
-As well, a Notice of Non-compliance shall be forwarded to the owner detailing all issues, referencing the relevant legislation, and offering suggestions of ways to remediate the issues.
+In the event of non-compliance issues, a Notice of Non-compliance shall be forwarded to the owner detailing all issues and supported by relevant on-site photos, referencing the relevant legislation, and offering suggestions of ways to remediate the issues.

 Registering of Swimming Pools

-As a long-time resident of Forster on the NSW mid-north coast, Andrea has been a Swimming Pool Inspector registered with the Department of Fair Trading since 2018.
+As a long-time resident of Forster on the NSW mid-north coast, Andrea Keen BDC 3215, has been a Swimming Pool Inspector registered with the Building Commission NSW under the Building and Development Certifiers Act 2018 since October, 2018.

-Prior to that, she was a teacher/trainer at all levels up to the tertiary level for over 20 years.
+Prior to that, Andrea was a teacher/trainer at all levels up to university and TAFE levels for over 20 years.

 As a property owner, including those with swimming pools, she managed the holiday letting of these.
 Ensuring pool compliance was an integral part of this business.

-As a pool barrier certifier, in 2018 she was the founder and Admin of the largest private Facebook page for swimming pool certifiers in NSW.
+As a swimming pool barrier certifier, in 2018 Andrea was the founder and Admin of the largest private Facebook page for swimming pool certifiers in NSW.
 After 4 years in this very demanding role, she relinquished the reins to another capable certifier.
-There are currently over 100 members in this group.
+There are currently over 130 members in this group.

 She is passionate about ensuring young children are safe around pools.